AdobeDocs/campaign-web.en/help/v8/sms/content-sms.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_sms_content"
 >title="SMS Content"
->abstract="Create the content of your SMS deliveries and personalize it with personalization fields, content blocks and dynamic content."
+>abstract="Create the content of your SMS deliveries and personalize it with personalization fields, content blocks and dynamic content.
+To start composing your message, click the **Edit content** button."